-- a) Provide support to, and liaise with, the various project stakeholders based on guidance from UNEP Task Manager and UNCCD Secretariat; - b) Implement the project activities in accordance with standard Executing Agency Rules and established business processes; - c) Make available to the project the cash and in-kind co-financing as set out in Annex 11 from the Executing Agency and make its best efforts to ensure that all pledged third party co-financing materializes or undertake resources mobilization efforts to compensate for any shortfall in co-financing; - d) Report to UNEP in accordance with paragraphs 29 to 31 of this Agreement. - e) Establish or use a National Coordinating Body / Committee in charge of UNCCD activities to direct the project activities and ensure the committee gains adequate capacity to direct the process; f) Ensure that CSO, ethnic groups participation and Gender issues are included in the process and reflected in aligned NAPs; g) Establish a long-term mechanism for UNCCD implementation at national level; h) Take and report on measures to mainstream NAP in relevant national sectors and policies. i) Take and report measures to mainstream NAP in United Nations Development Assistance Framework (UNDAF) and to engage dialogue with other donors for resources mobilization and the implementation 33.
-Project Coordinating Committee (PCC): A Project Coordinating Committee will be established by ECU at the beginning of the project and the members should include Coordinator of the PISLM Support Office and other relevant national stakeholders involved in UNCCD implementation and reporting in particular CBOs and NGOs.
-The PCC will ensure gender issues are adequately addressed both during the alignment and the reporting.
-The gender and CBO consideration will be particularly pointed out as an item of UNEP Small Funding Agreement with ECU.
-The PCC will meet every TWO month and Coordinator of the PISLM Support Office will participate in most of these meetings via teleconference or physically whenever possible.
-34. The project will address at the same time performance and impact D. DESCRIBE, IF POSSIBLE, THE EXPECTED cost-effectiveness OF THE indicators for the UNCCD implementation which will enable sound, rigorous and scientific reporting at national levels on not only the PROJECT: convention implementation, but also on the land degradation trends and the impact of mitigation measures.
+- a) Provide support to, and liaise with, the various project stakeholders based on guidance from UNEP Task Manager and UNCCD Secretariat; - b) Implement the project activities in accordance with standard Executing Agency Rules and established business processes; - c) Make available to the project the in-kind co-financing as set out in Annex 11 from the Executing Agency and make its best efforts to ensure that all pledged third party co-financing materializes or undertake resources mobilization efforts to compensate for any shortfall in co-financing; - d) Report to UNEP in accordance with paragraphs 29 to 31 of this Agreement. - e) Establish or use a National Coordinating Body / Committee in charge of UNCCD activities to direct the project activities and ensure the committee gains adequate capacity to direct the process: - f) Ensure that CSO, ethnic groups participation and Gender issues are included in the process and reflected in aligned NAPs; - g) Establish a long-term mechanism for UNCCD implementation at national level; - h) Take and report on measures to mainstream NAP in relevant national sectors and policies. - Take and report measures to mainstream NAP in United Nations Development Assistance Framework (UNDAF) and to engage dialogue with other donors for resources mobilization and the implementation and the impact of mitigation measures.
 Furthermore, the project will allow the country to formulate its first NAP in line with the UNCCD 10 Year Strategy.
-Such results will make the project very costeffective in terms of GEF resources invested, as the capacity building element the project will facilitate and make it possible a long term planning and investment for SLM as well as enhance synergy with the other conventions (CBD, UNFCCC) and other environment processes as a whole since the indicators based approach will explore harmonization potentials.
-The development of the NAP will enable identification of possible topics for the development of project proposals, to be financed by Government and his funding partners including GEF.
-35. The project will follow UNEP standard monitoring, reporting and E. DESCRIBE THE BUDGETED M&E evaluation processes and procedures.
-Reporting requirements and PLAN: templates are an integral part of the UNEP legal instrument to be signed by the executing agency and UNEP.
-The project M&E plan for the costed M&E and the plan is consistent with the GEF Monitoring and Evaluation policy.
-The Project Results Framework presented includes SMART indicators for each expected outcome as well as end-of-project targets.
-These indicators along with the key
+Such results will make the project very cost-effective in terms of GEF resources invested, as the capacity building element the project will facilitate and make it possible a long term planning and investment for SLM as well as enhance synergy with the other conventions (CBD, UNFCCC) and other environment processes as a whole since the indicators based approach will explore harmonization potentials.
+The development of the NAP will enable identification of possible topics for the development of project proposals, to be financed by Macedonia's partners funding sources including the existing UNEP environment fund at the entity level.